-- Can be: name, address, telephone number, date and place of birth, major fields of study, photographs, primary language, weight and height, participation in activities, sports, dates of attendance and degrees and awards, and most recent school attended (SCASD provides name, address and phone number).
+- It can be: name, address, telephone number, date and place of birth, major fields of study, photographs, primary language, weight and height, participation in activities, sports, dates of attendance and degrees and awards, and most recent school attended (SCASD provides name, address and phone number).

 When a Parent Request Records

-- Verify the parent’s identity (Fax copy of driver’s license if requested over phone)
+- Verify the parent’s identity (Fax copy of driver’s license if requested over the phone)